Pumpkin is a favorite food in the fall and year-round.

-Careful now—don’t settle for the pumpkin-flavored, pumpkin-spiced, pumpkin-infused commercially available products to get your autumn on.
-This fall, take advantage of the squash-fest and make homemade pumpkin recipes instead.
+But be careful—don’t settle for the pumpkin-flavored, pumpkin-spiced, pumpkin-infused commercially available products to get your pumpkin fix.
+Instead, take advantage of the squash-fest and make homemade pumpkin recipes instead.

 Why?
 You ask.